 The burgers themselves are just super easy to make.
 I usually make burgers about four to a pound, about 4 ounces each but for these I wanted to go big, primarily because I wanted to use the onion buns and those are pretty huge.
 So I made each burger about six ounces and used about a tablespoon and a half of the Lipton’s Onion Soup Mix per burger.
 That would be about a packet for 24 ounces (4 burgers) if you’re buying your Lipton’s Onion Soup instead of mixing it up in bulk like I do at my house.
 It’s really not that particular if you use a little more or less because there’s so much else going on with these burgers.
 (And on these burgers!)

 The star of the show, here, is really the caramelized onions tossed on top.
 Now it’s not that big of a deal to make just a few caramelized onions, but if you’re going to be doing these burgers for a crowd and want to make a big batch of them, check out my post with links to Three Ways to Caramelize Onions.
-For this recipe, though, I have a shortcut method that just takes minutes but will give you truly really caramelized onions, tender, silky and juicy.
+For this recipe, though, I have an easy shortcut method that just takes minutes for a small amount of onions but will give you truly really caramelized onions, tender, silky and juicy.

 Keep in mind that caramelizing onions isn’t an exact science and you’ll need to babysit them a bit and use your judgment.
-I start my caramelized onions with butter and a bit of water, then let them cook at a good simmer, covered until they’re soft and starting to brown up a bit.
+I start my caramelized onions with butter and a bit of water, then let them cook at a good simmer, covered until they’re soft and starting to brown up a bit; see all that time normally spent sauteing is sped up by the kind of half steam/half simmer method.
 Then the lid comes off, and I stir them every minute or so as they brown up, adding a bit of water so the beautiful caramelization doesn’t burn and comes up off the bottom of the pan and coats the onions.
 Eyeball it and keep them moving.
 When they’re just about done, add a dash of brandy or Sherry, let it cook off just a bit and you’re done.

 Saving Money on French Onion Soup Burgers: